Two Phase III Sister Studies of a Microbicide Ring to Prevent HIV: The Ring Study & ASPIRE

 However, in another study known as VOICE (Vaginal and Oral Interventions to Control the Epidemic), which was designed to evaluate daily use of tenofovir gel, as well as daily use of an oral ARV tablet, researchers found that while safe, none of the interventions tested were effective in protecting women against HIV and that most women had not used their assigned products daily as recommended.

-A third efficacy trial of tenofovir gel, FACTS 001, is evaluating whether it can help prevent the sexual transmission of HIV when used before and after sex (the same regimen used in CAPRISA 004), with results expected in late 2014.
+A third efficacy trial of tenofovir gel, FACTS 001, is evaluating whether it can help prevent the sexual transmission of HIV when used before and after sex (the same regimen used in CAPRISA 004), with results expected in early 2015.